moby/moby/docs/userguide/networking/configure-dns.md

       of the container identified by <code>CONTAINER_NAME</code>.
 When using <code>--link</code>
       the embedded DNS will guarantee that localized lookup result only on that container where the <code>--link</code> is used.
-This lets processes inside the new container connect to container without without having to know its name or IP.
+This lets processes inside the new container connect to container without having to know its name or IP.
     </p>
     </td>
   </tr>